This medieval origin village reached its highest splendour only in the 14th century, thanks to the Counts of Buscareto.

 Not to be missed: the so-called "copertelle", picturesque covered walkways along the perfectly intact walls surrounding the entire village since 1300.

-Serra de' Conti owes its name to the Count Rinaldo, the lord of the village who surrounded the old built-up areas with strong walls.
+Serra de' Conti owes its name to Count Rinaldo, the lord of the village who surrounded the old built-up areas with strong walls.

 From the top of the hill it dominates the road connecting the valley of the Misa river to the valley of the Esino river.